yunfengzhou-hub/flink-ml/docs/content/docs/operators/classification/logisticregression.md

 ## Parameters

-Below are parameters required by `LogisticRegressionModel`.
+Below are the parameters required by `LogisticRegressionModel`.

 | Key              | Default           | Type   | Required | Description                 |
 | ---------------- | ----------------- | ------ | -------- | --------------------------- |